Academic Catalog 2024-2025

 Fees May include estimated or actual Assessment and Student Teaching Fees

-Tuition Set at assumed enrollment status amounts unless otherwise requested.
-Adult Degree Completion and Online Undergraduate Studies students are generally assumed to be enrolled three-quarter time (in nine (9) units per semester).
+Tuition Set at projected enrollment status amounts unless otherwise requested.
+Students in Accelerated Undergraduate programs are generally assumed to be enrolled three-quarter time (in nine (9) units per semester).
 Tuition budget may be adjusted based on actual enrollment status upon request.

-Room & Board (Average Grocery, Rent) Determined by CSAC’s Student Expense Budget for California.
+Housing & Meals (Average Grocery, Rent) Determined by CSAC’s Student Expense Budget for California.
 May be adjusted based on length of enrollment (single quad/full semester).

 Books & Supplies (Books, Educational Supplies, Course Fees, Computer Expenses) Determined by CSAC’s Student Expense Budget for California.
 May be adjusted based on enrollment status (full-time, three-quarter time, half-time).